 Wyoming Rent Increase & Notice Rules: How Much Warning a Landlord Must Give

-Here is the blunt reality for Wyoming: the state has no rent control and no rent stabilization, and Wyoming statutes do not set a specific dollar cap or even a fixed number of days a landlord must give before raising rent on a month-to-month tenancy.
-Wyoming's landlord-tenant law (the Residential Rental Property Act, found in Title 1, Chapter 21 of the Wyoming Statutes) focuses mainly on habitability and security deposits, not on rent levels or rate-increase notice.
-In practice, the amount of warning you get before a rent hike comes from your written lease, and the most common arrangement is a 30-day notice tied to the rental period.
-Disputes over rent, evictions, and deposits are typically handled in your local Wyoming Circuit Court (the trial court for most civil landlord-tenant matters), with appeals going to District Court.
+Here is the blunt reality for Wyoming: the state has no rent control and no rent stabilization, and no Wyoming statute sets a dollar cap or a fixed number of days a landlord must give before raising the rent.
+Wyoming's Residential Rental Property Act (W.S.
+1-21-1201 through 1-21-1211) covers habitability, repairs, and security deposits - it says nothing at all about rent levels or rent-increase notice.
+So the warning you get before a hike comes from your lease, not from a statute.

 How much notice before a rent increase?

-Because Wyoming does not have a statute that says "a landlord must give X days before raising rent," the answer depends on what kind of tenancy you have:
+Because Wyoming has no statute saying "a landlord must give X days before raising rent," the answer turns entirely on what kind of tenancy you have - and there are three, not two:

-Fixed-term lease (for example, a 12-month lease): The rent is locked in for the whole term.
+• Fixed-term lease (for example, a 12-month lease): The rent is locked in for the whole term.
 A landlord generally cannot raise the rent mid-lease unless the lease itself contains a clause allowing it.
-When the term ends, the landlord can propose a new (higher) rent for any renewal.
+When the term ends, the landlord can propose a new (higher) rent for a renewal - and under W.S.
+34-2-129, that renewal only exists if you both sign a new written agreement.

 Does Wyoming have rent control or local exceptions?

-There is no statewide cap on how much a landlord can raise rent on a month-to-month tenancy.
+• There is no cap on how much a landlord can raise the rent.

-Wyoming cities and counties have not adopted local rent-control ordinances, so you should not expect a Cheyenne, Casper, or Laramie rule that limits the size of an increase.
+• Wyoming cities and counties have not adopted local rent-control ordinances, so do not expect a Cheyenne, Casper, or Laramie rule limiting the size of an increase.

-What this means practically: outside of any limits written into your own lease, a Wyoming landlord can set the new rent at whatever the market will bear once proper notice is given.
-Your leverage is the lease terms, the notice requirement, and protections against retaliation and discrimination - not a government rent cap.
+Practically: outside of limits written into your own lease, a Wyoming landlord can set the new rent at whatever the market will bear.
+Your leverage is the lease, not a government cap - which is exactly why a written lease matters so much more here than in most states.

 Practical steps for Wyoming tenants and landlords

-Keep records.
-Save the lease, notices, payment receipts, and any messages about repairs - they matter if a case reaches Circuit Court.
+• Keep records.
+Save the lease, all notices, payment receipts, and repair messages - they matter if a case reaches Circuit Court.

 This article is general legal information, not legal advice.
-Landlord-tenant rules change, and the exact statute sections and any local ordinances can be updated, so confirm the current Wyoming rules before you act.
-Because Wyoming relies heavily on lease terms rather than a detailed rent-notice statute, a short consultation with a Wyoming landlord-tenant attorney or a local legal aid office is often worth it - especially if you are facing a large increase, a disputed deposit, or an eviction notice.
+Landlord-tenant rules change, and the exact statute sections and any local ordinances can be updated, so confirm the current Wyoming rules before you act - the full statutes are published free by the Wyoming Legislative Service Office (Title 1, Title 34).
+Because Wyoming leans so heavily on lease terms and gives tenants unusually little statutory protection, a short consultation with a Wyoming landlord-tenant attorney or a local legal aid office is often worth it - especially if you are facing a large increase, an expired lease, or an eviction notice.

 Frequently asked questions